A Short Story About Violence

 And I descend, gracefully.

-Finale, Missus Corcoran says.
+Finale, Missus Corcoran says, smiling at me.
 Finale, bravo.